Kostarkis/TutorialOnEventsAndDelegates/README.md

 # TutorialOnEventsAndDelegates

-This is an extended project that was covered in this tutorial by "Programming with Mosh": https://www.youtube.com/watch?v=jQgwEsJISy0&list=PLTjRvDozrdlz3_FPXwb6lX_HoGXa09Yef&index=11
+This is an extend of a project that was covered in this tutorial by "Programming with Mosh": https://www.youtube.com/watch?v=jQgwEsJISy0&list=PLTjRvDozrdlz3_FPXwb6lX_HoGXa09Yef&index=11

 What was introduced: